-Mr. Carasso has authored numerous published articles on various legal topics that include recovering punitive damages after the Supreme Court’s 2003 decision in State Farm Mutual Automobile Insurance Company v.
-Campbell, business‑interruption coverage following the September 11th attacks on the World Trade Center, how to prevail on motions for summary judgment, MICRA, how to take depositions, negligent infliction of emotional distress, how companies can avoid litigation, how companies can select law-firm representation, and liability in drunk‑driving accidents.
-These articles have appeared in various publications including the Los Angeles Daily Journal, New York Law Journal, Business Insurance, Consumer Attorneys of California’s Forum, The Advocate Magazine, Orange County Lawyer, The Trial Lawyer, and Healthcare Perspectives Newsletter.
+Mr. Carasso has authored numerous published articles on various legal topics that include recovering punitive damages, business‑interruption coverage following the September 11 attacks on the World Trade Center, how to defeat defendant motions for summary judgment, MICRA, how to take depositions, how to defend a plaintiff’s deposition, liability in drunk‑driving accidents, and how to recover for negligent infliction of emotional distress.
+These articles have appeared in various publications including the Los Angeles Daily Journal, New York Law Journal, Consumer Attorneys of California=s Forum, The Advocate Magazine, Orange County Lawyer, and The Trial Lawyer.

 He has been a featured speaker on diverse litigation topics including Depositions (Orange County Bar Association), Torts (ChapmanLawSchool), Insurance Bad Faith (Lexis/Nexis and Mealey=s), Punitive Damages (Orange County Bar Association), and The Art of Legal Writing in California (Lorman Education Services).